7o9/ogc_school/implementations/metaspatial.rst

 	&X=231&
 	Y=280

-Note that the URL contains information which we do not expect to need, for example the pixel size of the map.
-The size of the map is required for the server to decode the click position and then transform it into real world coordinates by using the BBOX (Bounding Box) parameter.
-Only then can the server query it's database for features.
+Note that the URL contains information which we might not expect to need, for example the pixel size of the map.
+The size of the map is required for the server to decode the image coordinates of the click position.
+These are then transformed into the map data coordinate system using the BBOX (Bounding Box) parameter.
+With this information the server can query it's database for features.

-If it finds anything it will return them in the requested format (here an HTML file).
-In this example the server finds a pub called "The Crown Stirrup" and a bus stop named "Ye Old Crown and Stirrup".
+If the server has found features it will return them in the requested format.
+In this example the server finds a pub called "The Crown Stirrup" and a bus stop named "Ye Old Crown and Stirrup" and returns them in an HTML file.

 	.. image:: images/GetFeatureInfo_result.png
 		:width: 305
 		:height: 107
 		:scale: 100
 		:alt: Result of a GetFeatureInfo request.

+Use the link `GetFeatureInfo <http://metaspatial.net/cgi-bin/ogc-wms.xml?VERSION=1.3.0&REQUEST=GetFeatureInfo&SERVICE=WMS&LAYERS=osm_points&QUERY_LAYERS=osm_points&WIDTH=400&HEIGHT=300&CRS=EPSG:27700&BBOX=427966.6666666667,106800,431833.3333333333,109700&INFO_FORMAT=text/html&EXCEPTIONS=XML&X=231&Y=280&FEATURE_COUNT=100&>` _ to retrieve the data dynamically from the OGC WMS Demo and Reference Server.

 Note
 ~~~~